rehmanz/salt-reactors-demo/README.md

     vagrant ssh master
     ```

-2. Salt reactors allow you to define specific event tags and associated them with one or more reactions.
+2. Salt reactors allow you to define specific event tags and associate them with one or more reactions.
 This can be seen in Salt master `/etc/salt/master` config file under `reactor` section.
     ```yml
     reactor:
       - 'salt/demo/minion1/full_logs':